Dominic Sherwood: Watch your fave ‘Shadowhunters’ cast members here

 Our dearest Magnus has been killing it within the industry for years now, which gives fans a wealth of shows and movies to dive into to get their fill of the actor.

-But if you’re looking to cosy up at home to restock your levels of Shum Jr. love, do yourself a favor and just revisit the shit out Glee where the actor played the cool AF Mike Chang.
+Most notably, you can see the actor in theaters now as Charlie Wu in Jon M. Chu’s critically acclaimed romantic comedy Crazy Rich Asians (it’s a damned treat, ladies and gentlemen).
+But if you’re looking to cosy up at home to restock your levels of Shum Jr. love, do yourself a favor and just revisit the sh!* out Glee where the actor played the cool AF Mike Chang.

 Agustin Castaneda’s indie dramedy Ruta Madre sees Castro playing a young singer coping with a fresh breakup by reconnecting with his roots on an epic road trip with his eccentric uncle.
 The actor is utterly captivating in the role and the film is a heartwarming good time worth watching.